Lancaster is a great place to study

 Diversity in Physics

-Physics at Lancaster is seeking Juno Champion status, under an Institute of Physics programme designed to advance women’s careers in physics higher education.
+We're proud to have attained Juno Champion status, under the Institute of Physics programme designed to advance women's careers in physics higher education.

 We're keen to develop partnerships with schools to inspire school students to continue studying Physics to a higher level.